astreum/whitepaper/README.md

 ## Introduction

 An accounts based blockchain with storage and compute protocols is presented in this paper.
-A motivation for such a blockchain is to build a better crypto experience with standards for building tokens, oracles, insurance, DAOs  and price mechanisms for currency stability.
+A motivation for such a blockchain is to build a better crypto experience with standards for building trusted smart contracts and price mechanisms for currency stability.

 As a blockchain, we benefit from trustless consensus and from the use of cryptography with permissionless access and great security for users.
 This empowers anyone in the world with uncensored access and benefit from the blockchain.